Your grandchild wants an uncritical advocate

 Read more from Calling all new grandparents! (and parents, too!)

-The persons hardest to convince they're at the retirement age are children at bedtime. ~ Shannon Fife Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
+I have found the best way to give advice to your children is to find out what they want and then advise them to do it. ~ Harry S. Truman Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
 We may receive a commission for purchases made through affiliate links in this email.
 This is an easy and much appreciated way for you to support More Than Grand!
-Growing as a Grandparent Today’s the last day to get the Candlelight & Comfort Bundle, a collection of 15+ ebooks,...
+Growing as a Grandparent The first hours and days after learning you're going to be a...

-Grandparents can provide continuity and a sense of family tradition to a child’s life. ~ Marianne Waggoner Day Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
+Rituals are made not just for us, but for those we want to pass them on to. ~Andre Aciman Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
 We may receive a commission for purchases made through affiliate links in this email.
 This is an easy and much appreciated way for you to support More Than Grand!
-Growing as a Grandparent DeeDee recently appeared on the podcast Redefining Midlife with Jo Clark.
-She talks about...
+Growing as a Grandparent Competition between grandparents often peaks during the holidays, when we may worry that we are falling short or...